-On Monday, Union IT secretary, R S Sharma, shared details of the Digitise India programme to be launched on July 1 by the Prime Minister.
-The aim through this initiative is to digitize land records, birth and death certificates, marksheets and other such utilities, according to Mr Sharma.
+On Monday, Union IT secretary, R S Sharma, shared details of the Digitise India program to be launched on July 1 by the Prime Minister.
+The aim of this initiative is to digitize land records, birth and death certificates, mark sheets, and other such utilities, according to Mr. Sharma.
 He went on to add that a platform is being provided for all the agencies across the country for putting up their documents online in a form that will ensure accuracy and confidentiality.

-What the vision does not recognize is that to just digitize will not be enough, it is also important to, XBRLize.
-Indeed, the smartest way of attaining the final objective, of getting clean data, would be to adopt XBRL, or eXtensible Business Reporting Language.
-XBRL is an open source royalty free XML based information reporting standard which is gaining rapid acceptance across the world.
+What the vision does not recognize is that just digitizing will not be enough, it is also important to, XBRLize.
+Indeed, the smartest way of attaining the final objective, of getting clean data, would be to adopt XBRL or eXtensible Business Reporting Language.
+XBRL is an open source royalty-free XML-based information reporting standard that is gaining rapid acceptance across the world.
 In India, MCA and RBI are leading the adoption of XBRL.

 On its part, the government has rightly identified the problem with previous efforts though none of those attempts were ever on the scale being planned by the government this time around.
 In all those instances, the final output was found to be riddled with errors, making the output completely unusable.

-In the plan envisioned by the government, a document put up by an agency would be first scanned and then the image would be shred electronically and the images sent to various people who would join in to validate the data.
-The government believes that once the document is broken into pieces and sent to different people for uploading and then matched at the back-end, there cannot be any error as the human factor gets reduced.
+In the plan envisioned by the government, a document put up by an agency would be first scanned and then the image would be shredded electronically and the images sent to various people who would join in to validate the data.
+The government believes that once the document is broken into pieces and sent to different people for uploading and then matched at the back end, there cannot be any error as the human factor gets reduced.

 That then would truly help realize the Prime Minister’s vision of a Digital India of which an important first step is a digitized India.